What does influencer marketing mean?

 - Does the other content, style and wording fit?

-As a PR agency for food & beverages and lifestyle, these are just some questions that we ask ourselves before starting with the selection of a campaign for our food, wine and travel clients.
+As a PR agency for food & beverages, lifestyle, hotel and travel, these are just some questions that we ask ourselves before starting with the selection of a campaign for our food, wine and travel clients.
 Then it goes into the details: Are the fans actually “real” or is the interaction rate wrong at the back and front?
 Does our client’s product bite with the influencer’s previous collaborations?
 Are there any special features, such as, does the person also drink wine or eat meat?

 If the client decides for influencer relations in the manner of a food, travel or lifestyle PR campaign, we first check how the topic can be integrated into the marketing mix.
 Which channels are worth considering, which are not?
 What content do we need?
 Then it comes to the specific selection, approach and implementation.
 Get in touch with us!